Skip to main content

 Riverside Key Features

-• Browser-based access: Candidates and interviewers can join interviews directly from their browser, with no software downloads required.
+• Guest access: Candidates and panelists join directly from a browser with no app download required.

 Riverside Integrations